The Apostle Paul’s Commentary on Jesus’ Divorce Argument Regarding the Legalism of the Jewish Religious Leaders in Matthew 19:8:

 Many carelessly interpret our Lord’s use of “hardness of heart” to mean that the Jews stubbornly insisted upon the right of divorce until Moses (apparently against God’s will and Law) succumbed to their demands, and Jesus was taking the occasion of the Pharisees’ question to set the record straight and correct Moses’ ancient error.
 Such awful interpretations could not be further from the truth.
 Jesus was referring to the different periods of this progression to show the pharisees God’s original intent for marriage and then to show the Law’s provision for divorce as a merciful release from a wicked spouse.
 In so doing, Jesus was clear that the divorce laws were not given by God so that men could commit adultery every time their lustful eyes fell upon another woman.
 Verse 9, “And I say to you, whoever divorces his wife, except for immorality, and marries another woman commits adultery.”

 Pinched between Jesus’ statements: “Because of your hardness of heart” and verse 9 which I just quoted at the end of the last paragraph, Jesus made reference to the time of innocence in the garden, “From the beginning it has not been this way” meaning that in a perfect world God’s intention for marriage was that it would have been a lasting, loving relationship.
 All relationships would be described this way in a sinless world, but because of the Fall we shall not experience such a world until heaven.
-Because of sin some people are so wicked that our only recourse is escaping them; thus God’s provision for divorce when those from whom escape is necessary are our spouses.
+Because of sin some people are so wicked that the only recourse is escaping them; thus God’s provision for divorce when those from whom escape is necessary are marriage partners.
+The greatest need for this divine grace is unequally yoked marriages where a spiritually vibrant child of God is maritally tied to the rotting corpse of an unrepentant son or daughter of Satan.

 So how would our Lord’s words be understood when the progression is not overlooked?
 Jesus is saying that God’s original creation of man was perfect and did not include the fall into sin; therefore, the allowance for divorce does not come from God’s pre-fall perfect world creation, but God made an allowance for it after the fall had taken place.
 Divorce was not the only divine allowance after the fall: punishment, including capital punishment, is another good example.

-So then, in the perfect, sinless world in which God created man…the very state of the world Jesus refers to in this passage as “in the beginning” neither divorce nor capital punishment would be necessary, but after the fall into sin (a step further in the progression) mankind’s hearts had become hardened (fail to love God and their fellow man), and the whole Law including Moses’ permits for divorce and capital punishment became necessary.
+So then, in the perfect, sinless world in which God created man…”in the beginning” neither divorce nor capital punishment would be necessary, but after the fall into sin (a step further in the progression) mankind’s hearts had become hardened (fail to love God and their fellow man), and the whole Law including Moses’ permits for divorce and capital punishment became necessary.

 Their doctrine on marital divorce fails to recognize the fall.
 Thus their doctrine treats the believer who engages upon a path to divorce as if it is them and not Adam who has fallen from God’s grace.
-Therefore, they apply Jesus’ “hard heartedness” statement to anyone who would seek a divorce from an evil, abusive spouse rather than applying it to the evil, abusive spouse.
-Clearly all should agree that the unrepentant, abusive spouse is the covenant breaking spouse, and the innocent spouse being abused needs the relief God offers in his permission to divorce.
+Therefore, they apply Jesus’ “hard heartedness” statement to anyone who would seek a divorce from an evil, unfaithful spouse rather than applying it to the wicked traitor.
+Clearly all should agree that the unrepentant, treacherous spouse is the covenant breaking spouse, and the innocent spouse being abused needs the relief God offers in his permission to divorce.
+Sadly this has not been the case.

 Thanks be to God, the progression continues on to those who live by faith and not by works under the law; mainly New Testament saints but including the Old Testament saints such as Abraham.
 These have always been under the gracious instruction to remain separate from the world in order to avoid slipping into idolatry.
 No child of God is to be unequally yoked to the children of Satan in marriage or in any other relationship.